Complexity Framework for Forbidden Subgraphs II: Edge Subdivision and the "H"-graphs: The Proof of Theorem

+The notion of saturation will be used extensively in our proofs.
 A vertex $v$ of a graph $G$ is {\em saturated in a subgraph $G' \leq G$} if all of its edges in $G$ are in $G'$.
 A proper subgraph $G'$ of a graph $G$ is {\em saturated} if it has at least two vertices, and all but at most one of its vertices are saturated.

 \begin{fact} A $C_5$-critical graph $G$ contains no saturated proper subgraph. \end{fact} \begin{proof} If $C_5$-critical $G$ contained a proper subgraph $G'$ that was saturated, then that subgraph is disconnected from $G$ by the removal of its one unsaturated vertex, but this contradicts the fact that $G$, being $C_5$-critical, is $2$-connected by Fact \ref{fact:critical}. \end{proof}